vrikodar/TokenLook/TokenUse/README.md

 # Using the extarcted JWT tokens
+# For more detailed documentation related to `TokenUse` refer to the [WIKI](https://github.com/vrikodar/TokenLook/wiki/TokenLook-%E2%80%90-TokenUse)

 ## Command Line version
 * The command line interface of tool runs in a specific format.